 The Curriculum at Gateway Academy

-At Gateway Academy we have adopted the National Curriculum (2014).
-In addition we supplement some programs of study with curriculum content that we have developed our selves.
+In 2014, we adopted the National Curriculum.
+In addition we supplement some programmes of study with curriculum content that we have developed ourselves.
 Our values run through everything we do and are visible in everything the children do.
 These underpin our approach to spiritual, moral, social and cultural development (SMSC).

 We teach a number of projects that we have created and refined over a number of years.
-At Gateway Primary we trialed and published projects such as Project Antarctic (Year 5), World War 2 (Year 6), Cirque D Soleil Engineering Project (Year 4), Literacy Scheme of Work (Whole School) and as Gateway Academy we have developed our Speaking & Listening programme (Reception & Year 1).
+Projects trailed and published by Gateway Academy include: Project Antarctic (Year 5), World War 2 (Year 6), Cirque Du Soleil Engineering Project (Year 4), Literacy Scheme of Work (Whole School) and our Speaking & Listening programme (EYFS & Year 1).
 We use modern technology whenever it is appropriate because we believe it is essential to teaching and learning in the 21st Century.

 All our curriculum design is sharply matched to our pupils learning needs.
-At Gateway Academy we created (2013-2014) and now use a core set of Aims & Objectives across the key subjects of English Mathematics and Science.
-This is complemented by the aims and objectives ewe use for our foundation subjects.
+At Gateway Academy the core of our curriculum content is a set of Aims & Objectives across the key subjects of English, Mathematics and Science.
+This is complemented by the aims and objectives used for our foundation subjects.
 See link:

 In Early Years we follow the Statutory Framework for the Early Years Foundation Stage, published in March 2014 by the DfES.